Transfer Credit Policies & Procedures

 There are limits to the number of transfer credits a student may receive.

-To find out how many transfer credits you may be limited to, please select the type of transfer applicant you are from the Transfer Credits page.
+To find out how many transfer credits you may be eligible for, please select the type of institution you are transferring from on the Transfer Credits page.

 No two institutions offer the exact same courses, which is why a transfer credit assessment is required.